radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 These limitations can result in business losses and security problems, such as the inability to disconnect an online user when their account has been terminated.

-As the reverse path is usally blocked, it means that it is in general possible only to send CoA packets to a NAS when the NAS and RADIUS server share the same private network (private IP space or IPSec).
+As the reverse path is usally blocked, it means that it is in general possible only to send CoA packets to a NAS when the NAS and RADIUS server share the same private network (private IP space or IPsec).
 Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.

 This specification solves that problem.
 The solution is to simply allow CoA packets to go in "reverse" down an existing RADIUS/TLS connection.
 That is, when a NAS connects to a RADIUS server it normally sends request packets (Access-Request, etc.) and expects to receive response packets (Access-Accept, etc.).
 This specification extends RADIUS/TLS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.